Reckless Doctor Faces Justice

 Such an action supports the notion that New York is becoming more and more fed up with doctor’s reckless over-prescribing of medical narcotics.
 This is a great victory for countless families who’ve suffered heartache and pain, future might-be addicts, and those who work tirelessly in the addiction and recovery arenas.

 I am a recovering addict with 11 years removed from alcohol and crystal meth dependence.
 I devote my life and career to helping people who struggle down a similar path.
 If you or someone you love is struggling with this disease, call Breathe Life Healing Center’s helpline today and get the guidance and support you’re looking for.
-We offer addiction treatment, specializing in substance addictions including pain meds and other medical narcotics.
+We offer addiction treatment, specializing in substance addictions including prescription drugs and other medical narcotics.

 Remember, just because a doctor prescribes a narcotic doesn’t mean you have to take it.
 There are non-narcotic options for treating pain and anxiety, you just have to ask if it isn’t offered.
 If you have a history with substance abuse including alcohol, it is critical to abstain from narcotics and find alternative medications with your doctor.
 Be smart, be safe, and be healthy.